NilFoundation/nil-hardhat-example/README.md

 ## ⚙️ Configuration
 1. Create a `.env` file in the root directory based on the given `.env.example` file
 2. Update the `.env` file with the RPC URL.
 The default value corresponds to a locally running =nil; node
-3. If you don't have `nil_cli` installed, you can download it from the official repository [here](https://github.com/NilFoundation/nil_cli).
+3. If you don't have `nil` installed, you can download it from the official repository [here](https://github.com/NilFoundation/nil_cli).
-Once you have `nil_cli`, run the following commands to generate a new key and wallet:
+Once you have `nil`, run the following commands to generate a new key and wallet:
     ```
-    nil_cli keygen new
+    nil keygen new
-    nil_cli wallet new
+    nil wallet new
     ```
 4. Update the `.env` file with the private key and wallet address